ART AND DESIGN

 - Inform children about the creative industries and careers that exist and empower them to pursue creative endeavours within school and beyond.

-During their time in this school, children will benefit from a rich, broad and balanced programme of art and design.
+Children will benefit from a rich, broad and balanced programme of art and design.
 Our art and design curriculum is high quality, well thought out and is planned to demonstrate progression.

 We focus on progression of knowledge and skills and discreet vocabulary which also form part of the units of work.
 We measure the impact of our curriculum through the following methods:

-- Assessing children’s understanding of topic linked vocabulary before and after the unit is taught.
+- Assessing children’s understanding of topic linked vocabulary before and after the unit is taught

-- Summative assessment of pupil discussions about their learning.
+- Summative assessment of pupil discussions about their learning

-- Images and videos of the children’s practical learning.
+- Images and videos of the children’s practical learning

-- Interviewing the pupils about their learning (pupil voice).
+- Interviewing the pupils about their learning (pupil voice)

-Children will experience and experiment with a wide range of materials as they explore art and design to enable them to grow and flourish as artists and designers.
-They will build a growing awareness of the art and design which runs through their own history, culture and other cultures as they are introduced to the world of artists and works of art.
-Children will learn about sculptors, designers and architects and they will be taken to galleries, exhibitions and places rich in architectural heritage to broaden their horizons, appreciate great works of art and design and experience how art is integral to the success of our society.
+Children experience and experiment with a wide range of materials as they explore art and design to enable them to grow and flourish as artists and designers.
+They build a growing awareness of the art and design which runs through their own history, culture and other cultures as they are introduced to the world of artists and works of art.
+Children learn about sculptors, designers and architects and they will be taken to galleries, exhibitions and places rich in architectural heritage to broaden their horizons, appreciate great works of art and design and experience how art is integral to the success of our society.